danthegoodman1/IceDBSegment/README.md

 IceDB Insert and Merge worker for segment to write directly to it.
 Supports multiple tables via the URL path (see [req.http](req.http)).

+Combine with [danthegoodman1/SegmentProxy](https://github.com/danthegoodman1/SegmentProxy) for a drop-in replacement for the segment JS packages (with a one-line config change).

 Uses a custom merge query for deduplication on the `messageId` field.

 Used in production at [Tangia](https://www.tangia.co)